evannetwork/api-blockchain-core/docs/blockchain/wallet.rst

 Looks pretty simple, but comes with a few things to consider:

-- ``accountId`` is the account or identity, that performs the transaction from the "outside perspective" (if you look into a chain explorer like the `evan.network Test-Explorer <https://testexplorer.evan.network>`_ you'll see, that account or identity ``accountId`` is actually performing the transaction and not the wallet contract)
+- ``accountId`` is the identity or account, that performs the transaction from the "outside perspective" (if you look into a chain explorer like the `evan.network Test-Explorer <https://testexplorer.evan.network>`_ you'll see, that identity or account ``accountId`` is actually performing the transaction and not the wallet contract)
 - ``accountId`` pays the gas cost for the transaction (obviously, when considering the last point)
 - from the perspective of the target contract ``ownedContract``, the wallet contract (either loaded or created beforehand) is performing the transaction
-- taken our example transaction ``transferOwnership``, **the wallet contract has to be the current owner** and not the account or identity ``accountId``
+- taken our example transaction ``transferOwnership``, **the wallet contract has to be the current owner** and not the identity or account ``accountId``

 .. figure::  ../_static/wallet_tx_transparent.png
    :align:   center